-- 2. PROJECT DESCRIPTION - a.
+- a.
 TOTAL PROJECT AREA = 2400 SF. - b.
 TOTAL PROPOSED IMPERVIOUS AREA.
 0.00 acres - c.
-TOTAL PROPOSED AREA TO BE DISTURBED = 500 SF. - d.
-TOTAL VOLUME OF PROPOSED CUT/FILL.
-Cut = 33 CY, Fill = 0.5 CY.
-Volumes are for TESC narrative only and are not intended for bidding or take-off purposes. - 3.
-EXISTING SITE CONDITIONS - a.
+TOTAL PROPOSED AREA TO BE DISTURBED = 300 SF.

+3. EXISTING SITE CONDITIONS

+a.
 DESCRIPTION OF EXISTING TOPOGRAPHY.
-The exposed pipe is located at the bottom of the creek channel.
-The channel slope down gradient from the exposed pipe is 10%. - b.
+The pipe is located at the bottom of the creek channel.
+The proposed channel slope down gradient from the exposed is 10%.

+b.
 DESCRIPTION OF EXISTING VEGETATION.
 Both landscaping and native vegetation cover the slope.
-A few trees are also present - c.
-DESCRIPTION OF EXISTING DRAINAGE. - 4.
-ADJACENT AREAS - a.
+A few trees are also present.

+4. ADJACENT AREAS

+- a.
 DESCRIPTION OF ADJACENT AREAS WHICH MAY BE AFFECTED BY SITE DISTURBANCE: - i.
 STREAMS.
 The pipe lies within Agate Bay Creek. - ii.
 LAKES.
-Lake Whatcom is located 150 feet downstream from the pipe. - iii.
+Lake Whatcom is located 150 feet downstream. - iii.
 WETLANDS.
 The pipe is not within a wetland buffer. - iv.
 RESIDENTIAL AREAS.
 The culvert is located in a neighborhood of developed lots. - v.
 ROADS.
 The pipe is located near North Shore Drive, halfway between Sunny Cove Court and Agate Bay Lane. - vi.
 OTHER.
 North Shore Road is a Whatcom County road.

+b.
 DESCRIPTION OF THE DOWNSTREAM DRAINAGE PATH LEADING FROM THE SITE TO THE RECEIVING BODY OF WATER (MINIMUM DISTANCE OF 400 YARDS).
-The pipe is located approximately 150 feet upstream of Lake Whatco
+The stream channel is 150 feet long to Lake Whatcom.

+CRITICAL AREA

-- 5. CRITICAL AREAS - DESCRIPTION OF CRITICAL AREAS THAT ARE ON OR ADJACENT TO THE SITE.
-Pipe is located in a stream bed that discharges to Lake Whatcom - b.
+a.
+DESCRIPTION OF CRITICAL AREAS THAT ARE ON OR ADJACENT TO THE SITE.
+Pipe is located in a stream bed that discharges to Lake Whatcom.

+b.
 DESCRIPTION OF SPECIAL REQUIREMENTS FOR WORKING IN OR NEAR CRITICAL AREAS.
-Install diversion dams and divert offsite stormwater around construction site. - 6.
-DESCRIPTION OF ONSITE SOILS - Soils range from Type B well drained soils such as Squalicum Gravelly Loam to type C moderately drained soils such as Nati Loam - 7.
-EROSION PROBLEM AREAS.
-Pipe is being scoured and is now exposed by storm flow. - 8.
-CONSTRUCTION PHASING.
+Install diversion dams and divert offsite stormwater around construction site.

+6. DESCRIPTION OF ONSITE SOILS

+Soils range from Type B well drained soils such as Squalicum Gravelly Loam to type C moderately drained soils such as Nati Loam.

+- 7. EROSION PROBLEM AREAS.
+Pipe is being scoured and is now exposed by storm flow. - CONSTRUCTION PHASING. - a.
 CONSTRUCTION SEQUENCE.
-The construction sequence will generally be as follows: install erosion prevention facilities (compost berms, diversion dams, inlet protection); install pipe protection.
-Install aggregate to facilitate fish passage over pipe.
-Mulch or hydroseed disturbed upland areas as applicable.
+The construction sequence will generally be as follows: install erosion prevention facilities.
+Mulch or hydroseed disturbed upland areas as applicable. - b.

-- b.
 CONSTRUCTION PHASING.
 N/A - 9.
-CONSTRUCTION SCHEDULE
+CONSTRUCTION SCHEDULE - a.

-a.
 PROVIDE A PROPOSED CONSTRUCTION SCHEDULE.
-Construction activities will occur within the Lake Whatcom watershed land disturbance window of June 1 to September 30, 2017.

-b WET SEASON CONSTRUCTION ACTIVITIES.
+Construction activities will occur within the Lake Whatcom watershed land disturbance window of June 1 to September 30, 2020. - b.
+WET SEASON CONSTRUCTION ACTIVITIES - i.

-i.
 PROPOSED WET SEASON CONSTRUCTION ACTIVITIES.
-No construction activities are planned during the wet season.
+No construction activities are planned during the wet season. - ii.

-ii.
 PROPOSED WET SEASON CONSTRUCTION RESTRAINTS FOR ENVIRONMENTALLY SENSITIVE/CRITICAL AREAS.
-N/A required for this project.

-10. FINANCIAL/OWNERSHIP RESPONSIBILITY
+N/A - 10.
+FINANCIAL/OWNERSHIP RESPONSIBILITY - a.
+IDENTIFY THE PROPERTY OWNER RESPONSIBLE FOR THE INITIATION OF BONDS AND/OR OTHER FINANCIAL b.
+DESCRIBE BONDS AND/OR OTHER EVIDENCE OF FINANCIAL RESPONSIBILITY FOR LIABILITY ASSOCIATED WITH EROSION AND SEDIMENTATION IMPACTS.
+No bonds or other evidence of financial responsibility are known to be required for this project.